Kingston loop line: Twickenham to Kingston

 Powers were sought for a branch from Twickenham to near the Middlesex foot of Kingston Bridge in Hampton Wick, avoiding the expense of a bridge across the River Thames.
 Residents of Kingston wanted the line to extend over the river into their town, and a deputation to the LSWR petitioned for that; the LSWR agreed.
 The contract went to Thomas Brassey for £48,193, and he constructed the three and a half-mile (6 km) line.

-The line opened on 1 July 1863 with stations at Teddington for Bushey Park, Hampton Wick, and the terminus of (New) Kingston.
+The line opened on 1 July 1863 with stations at Teddington for Bushy Park, Hampton Wick, and the terminus of (New) Kingston.
 The Kingston station on the main Southampton line was renamed Surbiton & Kingston on the same day.

 North and South Western Junction Railway

 The North and South Western Junction Railway had opened on 1 August 1853, connecting Willesden Junction on the London and North Western Railway with Kew.
 The company was sponsored by the LNWR, the Midland Railway and the North London Railway, and was planned to give access from all those companies to the LSWR lines.

 Much of the traffic was inter-company goods movements, but the North London Railway gave access to Fenchurch Street and the City of London for residential travel.
 The company had been working passenger trains into Richmond and Twickenham, reversing at Kew and Barnes to get there.
 The LSWR disliked the incursion of alien trains entering its territory, although it gave LSWR passengers access ultimately to Fenchurch Street station, in the City of London, by change of trains.

 As part of the works for the Kingston line, the LSWR constructed new curves at Kew and Barnes to enable the N&SWJR trains to run directly, without reversal.
 Those curves were opened for traffic in readiness, on 1 February 1862, and by running powers already granted, the N&SWJR trains ran through to and to Kingston.

 In 1869 a more direct line for the trains from Willesden was opened to Richmond, and the North London Railway passenger trains were transferred to Richmond, where they used a terminal part of the station.